benjystanton/benjystanton.github.io/src/posts/2026-07-26-paris-holiday.md

 I've just got back from a big family holiday in France.
 18 of us drove down in convey from Swansea, crossing from Folkestone to Coquelles on the Eurotunnel to visit Paris and Disneyland.

+It was lovely to spend a whole week with my parents, my siblings and their partners and kids (and even some of the kids brought their partners).
+It's so difficult to get all of us together these days.

 ## Eiffel Tower

 I really enjoyed climbing the Eiffel Tower.
 I was surprised how much was going on there, especially on the first floor – shops, bars, restaurants etc. We didn't go right to the top though, floor 2 was enough for me.
 We also saw the Arc de Triomphe and walked along the Seine.
 We'd like to try a river boat next time.